 Tracking & Payment System: Beta(mainnet)

 Super Nodes employ encrypted communication to other nodes and wallets.
-They also are intended to provide services to applications like mobile wallets at a later time.
+They also are intended to be platforms for side-chains at a later time.

 Each of the Super Nodes connect to this system which tracks the state of the node.
 This server helps ensure a healthy network by periodically sending challenges to nodes to prove capability.
 The tracking system is completely independent of any Horizen transaction processing.
 It provides a means for node operators to share a small portion of the block generation rewards.

 Payments based on a 10.0% percentage of the mined block reward are split between all Super Nodes that adhere to the criteria below.